conradsafranek/LLM_IterativeClinicalPromptDesign/README.md

 This project is currently unlicensed.
 This means that all rights are reserved by the original author, and you should contact the author before using or distributing the code in any substantial way.

 ## Acknowledgements
 This project relies on APIs and services provided by OpenAI.
-We acknowledge their contribution to the AI community and the tools they provide.